Faculty & Staff

 Accommodations and Services

-Faculty members are often interested in some of the more sensitive accomodations such as the use of calculators and memory aids.
+Faculty members are often interested in some of the more sensitive accommodations such as the use of calculators and memory aids.
 Note that some students make use of a word processor as an accommodation, which includes spelling and gramar check functions.
 This may be due to a dexterity impairment, or as the result of a learning disability.

 For students who experience barriers to taking notes in class, our Note Taking Office may reach out for assistance in identifying a volunteer.